-Israeli forces kill eight Palestinians in Gaza, attack southern Lebanon
+Israeli forces kill nine Palestinians in Gaza, attack southern Lebanon

 The United Nations estimates it could cost more than $70bn to rebuild Gaza.

-In Lebanon, the Israeli military launched more than 10,000 air and ground attacks in the year since it agreed to halt hostilities, according to the United Nations.
+In Lebanon, the Israeli military launched more than 10,000 air and ground attacks in the year since it agreed to halt hostilities, according to the UN.

-The organisation’s rights office said in November of last year that it has verified at least 108 civilian casualties from Israeli attacks since the “ceasefire” including at least 21 women and 16 children.
+The organisation’s rights office said in November last year that it verified at least 108 civilian casualties from Israeli attacks since the ceasefire, including at least 21 women and 16 children.

-At least 11 Lebanese civilians were also abducted by Israeli forces in that time period, the office said.
+At least 11 Lebanese civilians were also abducted by Israeli forces during that time period, the office said.